Student Affairs Updates

 Student Health Services (SHS) remains committed to the health and safety of all our students.
 To mitigate the spread of COVID-19, SHS will screen all students who are experiencing symptoms of an illness or injury by phone or email to determine the best course of treatment.
 You may contact SHS by phone at 310.338.2881 or by secure email messaging through our patient portal.
 Student Psychological Services (SPS) will be offering therapy sessions to students via phone and/or video communication until further notice.
 SPS will not conduct sessions in-person at this time, as your safety and well-being remains our highest priority.
 SPS therapists are licensed in California and can only provide teletherapy for students who are physically in California.
 If you have returned to a permanent residence that is out of state, please call your SPS therapist at 310.338.2868 to notify them of your status and ask for referral information if needed.

 For more information, please visit the SHS webpage.

 The Office for International Students and Scholars (OISS) shares the following information below for international students during the period of online instruction.

 Student Visa Status

 The safety and security of our students, faculty, and staff is a top priority.
-Therefore, the Student Conduct Code remains in effect for all students for the remainder of the spring semester.
+Therefore, the Student Conduct Code remains in effect for all students.
 LMU will continue to investigate and adjudicate any behavior in violation of the Student Conduct Code, including on-line behavior.
 Those found responsible for violations of the Student Conduct Code may be immediately removed from student housing and subject to additional sanctions.
 All conduct matters will be addressed promptly.